Robbie-Cook/lerna/README.md

 npm scripts still need to be installed directly in each package where they're used.

-For example the `nsp` dependency is necessary in this case for `lerna run nsp` (and `npm run nsp` within the package's directory) to work correctly:
+For example the `nsp` dependency is necessary in this case for `puggo run nsp` (and `npm run nsp` within the package's directory) to work correctly:

 ```json